sslotsky/vendure-bee-wednesday/arch.md

 A headless e-comm solution for selling custom prints of photos and digital art.

 This software depends on external solutions for image management, file storage, and email.
 The former is done with [ImageKit][image-kit].
 File storage is configurable with any S3 compatible provider, and email is configurable via SMTP.
 Changing an environment variable is all that's needed to change out configurable components.
+For the implementation currently in production:

 * [Fly.io][fly] houses the storefront, API, and database
 * [Vendure][vendure] provides an extensible, headless e-comm API